How Do They Test for ADHD in a Child?

 Cognitive testing measures your child’s intellectual abilities across several areas, including verbal reasoning, visual-spatial skills, working memory, and processing speed.

-Understanding this profile is useful not just for diagnosis but for intervention.
+Understanding your child’s cognitive profile is useful not just for diagnosis but also for intervention.

 It helps explain why a bright child might be struggling academically, and it gives teachers and parents concrete information about how to support them.